 - Configuration changes on development environments (through your

 .platform.app.yamlfiles) are reflected on these Dedicated Gen 3 clusters when you merge them.
-It is not necessary to open a support ticket to change production infrastructure like it is on Dedicated.
+It isn’t necessary to open a support ticket to change production infrastructure like it is for Dedicated Gen 2.

-- You can deploy your application in any of our supported cloud providers.
+- You can deploy your application in any supported cloud provider.

-Although Dedication Generation 3 adds plenty of features to your existing Grid applications, there are a few differences and limitations to be aware of when considering an upgrade.
+Although Dedicated Gen 3 adds plenty of features to your existing Grid applications, there are a few differences and limitations to be aware of when considering an upgrade.

-In our services documentation you will notice that not every service is available on Dedicated Generation 3 that is available on the Grid, nor is every version.
-The table below shows the currently available services and their versions for Dedicated Generation 3.
+The services documentation states that not every service or version available on the Grid is available on Dedicated Gen 3.
+The table below shows the currently available services and their versions for Dedicated Gen 3.

-If you are interested in Platform.sh’s data cloning, environment control and infrastructure-as-code philisophy across our supported runtimes and services, but you also need a large amount of resources and data isolation, you can contact us to start setting up a Dedicated Generation 3 project.
+If you are interested in Platform.sh’s data cloning, environment control, and infrastructure-as-code philosophy across our supported runtimes and services, but you also need a large amount of resources and data isolation, contact us to start setting up a Dedicated Gen 3 project.

-At this time, existing Platform.sh Professional projects cannot be migrated to Dedicated Generation 3, but they soon will be.
-Migrations will then require contacting our sales team, at which point your infrastructure will be reviewed for compatibility and pricing.
-After that, your existing project settings will be modified to set up a production environment using Dedicated Generation 3.
+At this time, existing Grid projects can’t be migrated to Dedicated Gen 3, but they soon will be.
+Migrations will then require contacting our sales team, at which point your infrastructure is reviewed for compatibility and pricing.
+After that, your existing project settings are modified to set up a production environment using Dedicated Gen 3.

-At the moment, Dedicated projects cannot be migrated to Dedicated Generation 3, but support for this type of migration will soon be available.
+At the moment, Dedicated Gen 2 projects can’t be migrated to Dedicated Gen 3, but support for this type of migration will soon be available.